oils-for-unix/oils/doc/ref/chap-expr-lang.md

 ### const

-Initializes a constant name to the Oil expression on the right.
+The `const` keywords binds the name on the left to a YSH expression on the
+right:

     const c = 'mystr'        # equivalent to readonly c=mystr
     const pat = / digit+ /   # an eggex, with no shell equivalent

-It's either a global constant or scoped to the current function.
+If you try to re-declare or mutate the name, the shell will fail with a runtime error.
+It uses the same flag that the `readonly` builtin uses.

+Consts should only appear at the top-level, and can't appear within `proc` or `func`.

 ### var